1995parham/saf/Readme.md

 ## Usage
 To show the usage of nats as a load balancer I created a GET endpoint, each time it's called a heavy calculation<br/>
-(simulated by 5 second sleeping) will be done
+(simulated by 5 second sleeping) will be done, then I used nats and when GET endpoint is called the task is published<br/>
+then one subscriber among a few subscribers is chosen to do the task